Declared techniques, sparring & sport competition

 • The spirit of this confrontation is to work together to learn the techniques as a common aim (read 5 effective ways to find a training partner)

-• The voluntary exchange of declared techniques is, of course, legal, non-violent and often followed by an instructor and / or training partners
+• The voluntary exchange of declared techniques is (of course) legal, non-violent and often followed by an instructor and / or training partners

 • The emotional stress is null

-Sparring
+2. Sparring

 • The fight can end at any time (with voice calling, knocking on the ground or on the opponent)

-Sportive fight
+3. Sportive fight

-• In some cases there are protections (face, hands, genitals, teeth, etc.), in other not
+• In some cases, there are protections (face, hands, genitals, teeth, etc.), in other not

 • In case of use of weapons, they are modified so as to not be lethal and / or large protections are worn

-• In general, the clash ends with abandonment, the end of a predetermined time, a knockout, prolonged immobilization or the inability to continue of one of two challengers
+• In general, the clash ends with abandonment, the end of a predetermined time, a knockout, a prolonged immobilization or the inability to continue of one of two challengers

-In the next article of this series we will analyze the last 3 types of martial clashes: self-defense, martial clash and war clash (read Self defense, martial clash and war clash).
+In the next article of this series, we will analyze the last 3 types of martial clashes: self-defense, martial clash and war clash (read Self defense, martial clash and war clash).

 In-depth articles